Saratoga Harlem Yankees

-Glens Falls-Saratoga, also known as Schenectady Yankees, Saratoga Harlem Yankees and New York Harlem Yankees was an American professional basketball team based in several New York State locations.
+The Saratoga Harlem Yankees, also known as the New York Harlem Yankees, the Schenectady Yankees, the Glen Falls-Saratoga Harlem Yankees, and the Hazleton Harlem Yankees were an American professional basketball team based in several New York State locations.
 It was a member of the American Basketball League.

 In the 1949/1950 season, the team played as the New York Harlem Yankees in New York City.
 They became the Saratoga Yankees in Saratoga Springs, New York, for the 1950/1951 season and the 1951/1952 season.
-During the 1951/52 season, the Saratoga Yankees moved to Schenectady, New York, but returned to Saratoga before the end of the season.
-Finally, during the 1952/1953 season, the team played as Glens Falls-Saratoga.
+During the 1951/52 season, the Saratoga Yankees moved to Schenectady, New York, but returned to Saratoga to reclaim the Harlem Yankees name before the end of the season.
+Finally, during the 1952/1953 season, the team played as the Glens Falls-Saratoga Harlem Yankees (presumably using that name, at least) before ending their final season of play as the Hazleton Harlem Yankees.

-The Yankees basketball team folded at the end of the 1951/1952 season.
+The Yankees basketball team folded during the 1952/1953 season.